Gamescom: 2019

 Gamescom 2019 was held 20–24 August.
 Geoff Keighley has announced that he will help launch a dedicated video game announcement show prior to Gamescom, called "Gamescom: Opening Night Live".
 Inspired by the response to The Game Awards presentation that includes several new game announcements, Keighley wanted to do the same for Gamescom.
 The event was streamed on 19 August at 8:00pm (CEST).

 Exhibitors

 2020

 Gamescom 2020 was scheduled to be held from 25 to 29 August in Cologne.
-However, Germany announced that following lifting of lockdowns in the wake of the COVID-19 pandemic, that all public events through August 2020 were banned.
+However, Germany announced that following lifting of lockdowns in the wake of the COVID-19 pandemic, all public events through August 2020 were banned.
 Gamescom organizers announced they would move some portions of the planned show online.
 Organizers confirmed plans for the online Opening Night Live to start on 27 August, with each following day through 30 August featuring a schedule of online developer interviews and events and a wrap-up show.